-MacCallum has served as the co-anchor of America's Newsroom alongside Bill Hemmer (weekdays 9-11AM/ET) and as host of "The First 100 Days."
+MacCallum previously served as the co-anchor of America's Newsroom alongside Bill Hemmer (weekdays 9-11AM/ET) and as host of "The First 100 Days."
 She joined FOX News Channel (FNC) in January 2004.

 During her tenure at FNC, MacCallum has provided extensive coverage of several major breaking news stories and played an integral role in the network's coverage of the 2004, 2008, 2012 and 2016 presidential elections.
 Most recently in August 2015, MacCallum, alongside co-anchor Hemmer, moderated the 5PM/ET GOP presidential debate.
 According to Nielsen data, the debate averaged 6.1 million total viewers and 1.2 million viewers in the 25-54 key demo, making it the third-highest primary presidential debate ever for the network.